zupit-it/pipeline-templates/README.md

 ###### Workflow

-**node-workflow-common.yml** is the reusable workflow to check that the code is correctly formatted and linted, that it builds correctly and that all tests pass.
+**node-workflow-common-container.yml** is the reusable workflow to check that the code is correctly formatted and linted, that it builds correctly and that all tests pass.

 It groups together these reusable workflows:

--   _node-step-format-lint-build.yml_
+-   _node-step-format-lint-build-container.yml_
 -   _node-step-test-cypress.yml_

 It requires these inputs: